EvilIncubus/run-and-gun/README.md

 # run-and-gun

-To run game use in terminal

 Java language level 21

+To run game use in terminal:

 `./gradlew desktop:run `